Kendra A. Kabasele, Journalist, Producer & Photographer

 One of her ongoing projects includes photography.
 Having worked in the photo world in one way or another for her entire career, she has been inspired to create a special project that’s extremely close to her heart.
 On Mother's Day 2014, Kendra launched, as a gift for, and in memory of, her mother, The Anita Claire Project.
 The photos and video interviews are accompanied by blog text and the mission is to capture and honor the special bond and relationship between mothers and daughters (including grandmothers, aunts, and other types of mother-daughter relationships).
 Kendra produces, shoots, edits, and publishes each story - and website - on her own.
 Subsequent to her passion project, Kendra launched her main photography site, Kendra A Kabasele Photography, which can be viewed here.
 Her clients include Essence Magazine, The Steve & Marjorie Harvey Foundation, California State University Northridge, ABC's The Bachelorette's Eric Bigger, The Gourmet Retailer Magazine, Pepperdine University, Sundance Institute, Ellen Degeneres and Steve Harvey's TV show Little Big Shots, and more.

 Kendra most recently was a Digital Writer and Producer for Telepictures' Emmy Award-Winning entertainment news program, Extra.
-She is also writer and reporter for longstanding trade publication VARIETY and captures behind-the-scenes photos and video for Warner Horizon Television's Bachelor Insider web series, "Will You Accept This Ride?"
+She also was a writer and reporter for longstanding trade publication VARIETY and Entertainment Tonight Canada, and captured behind-the-scenes photos and video for Warner Horizon Television's Bachelor Insider web series, "Will You Accept This Ride?"
 In the summer of 2017, Kendra co-hosted the main stage at the 11th Annual Leimert Park Village Book Fair, where she led the day's activities with co-host Albert Lawrence, and conducted a sit-down interview with friend and book fair Ambassador, Entertainment Veteran and Author Kim Coles.
-Most recently, Kendra has been a copywriter at highly successful fashion brand Forever 21, working on their e-commerce content, and is currently the Marketing Copywriter for activewear and lifestyle company, FAM Brands, which includes Marika, Ellie, Three Dots, Eddie Bauer, Bally Total Fitness, Balance Collection, and a number of other brands..
+Most recently, Kendra was a copywriter at highly successful fashion brand Forever 21, working on their e-commerce content, and is currently the Marketing Copywriter for activewear and lifestyle company, FAM Brands, which includes Marika, Ellie, Three Dots, Eddie Bauer, Bally Total Fitness, Balance Collection, and a number of other brands..

 More than 15 years in, Kendra balances a busy schedule and as she continues to build her career, at the core of everything that she does will always be her passion for ideas and communication.